robertbraeutigam/scan/README.md

 Request content:
 * Data Packet Id (variable length integer)
+* Locale (string, IETF BCP-47 format)
 * Maximum Rate (variable length integer)

 The Data Packet Id specifies the data to send.

+The locale applies to all potential text like names and descriptions that may be part of the data requested.
+This locale may be empty, in which case the Device should use a default translation for any data elements that are language dependent.

 The Maximum Rate specifies the rate at which the data should be sent in milliseconds.
 0 milliseconds means as fast as possible, without any waiting.
 The Controlled Device must honor this rate